frnandu/yana/ROADMAP.md

 - badges when something new in home/notifications/DMS
 - allow to login with npub
+- add theme icon on drawer for quick switching of dark/light theme
 - replace relays numbers with search, move numbers to drawer
 - fix zaps amounts in notes
+- when changing accounts it doesn't refresh new profile data on UI
 - filter out new posts from replies
 - include reposts in following
 - integration with https://github.com/greenart7c3/Amber